alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/setup-polly-voices.md

 The default Alexa SSML syntax supports voice tags.
 With the tags you can use custom Amazon Polly voices in your skill without additional setup.

-For example:

-To use Amazon Polly to mix voices with background music, you need to set up a few configurable properties.
+For example, to use Amazon Polly to mix voices with background music, you need to set up a few configurable properties.
 Otherwise, you can use Amazon Polly voices alone while leaving `polly-config` disabled.
 The configuration file for the Skill Flow Builder is at